CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 In this exercise, you will upgrade an environment to a Managed Environment.
 A managed environment comes with a suite of capabilities that allows admins to manage at scale with more control, more visibility, and less effort.”

-### Task 1: Upgrade Default environment to managed environment
+### Task 1: Upgrade default environment to managed environment

 1. Go to the Power Platform admin center using your tenant administrator credentials (https://aka.ms/ppac).